godlikepanos/anki-3d-engine-3rd-party/glslang/README.md

 An OpenGL and OpenGL ES shader front end and validator.

-There are two components:
+There are several components:

-1. A front-end library for programmatic parsing of GLSL/ESSL into an AST.
+1. A GLSL/ESSL front-end for reference validation and translation of GLSL/ESSL into an AST.

+2. An HLSL front-end for translation of a broad generic HLL into the AST.

+3. A SPIR-V back end for translating the AST to SPIR-V.

-2. A standalone wrapper, `glslangValidator`, that can be used as a shader validation tool.
+4. A standalone wrapper, `glslangValidator`, that can be used as a command-line tool for the above.

 How to add a feature protected by a version/extension/stage/profile:  See the comment in `glslang/MachineIndependent/Versions.cpp`.

-Things left to do:  See `Todo.txt`
+Tasks waiting to be done are documented as GitHub issues.

 Execution of Standalone Wrapper
 -------------------------------